wbrowar/workbench/README.md

 #### PostCSS
 - The following plugins are used in PostCSS:
-  - *`purgecss`* – Removes all CSS that isn‘t used in in your template files
+  - *`purifycss`* – Removes all CSS that isn‘t used in in your template files
   - *`mqpacker`* – Combines media queries while keeping existing source order
   - *`automated`* – Adds browser prefixes when needed